-The Edward Mallinckrodt Institute of Radiology (more commonly known as Mallinckrodt Institute of Radiology or MIR) serves as the Department of Radiology for Washington University in St. Louis School of Medicine, helping to guide the consulting physician in the discovery, treatment and, ultimately, the healing of disease.
+The Edward Mallinckrodt Institute of Radiology — more commonly known as Mallinckrodt Institute of Radiology or MIR — serves as the Department of Radiology for Washington University School of Medicine in St. Louis, helping to guide the consulting physician in the discovery, the treatment and, ultimately, the healing of disease.
 Established in 1930, MIR is one of the largest and most scientifically sophisticated radiology centers worldwide.

 Internationally recognized for its groundbreaking research, the Institute continues to pioneer new radiological techniques for better patient care.

-- interfacing of a minicomputer with a gamma camera, improving accuracy and efficiency of nuclear medicine procedures
+- Interfacing of a minicomputer with a gamma camera to improve the accuracy and efficiency of nuclear medicine procedures

-- integration of CT and MR scans with three-dimensional technology application of organic chemistry to the preparation of radiopharmaceuticals used in medical imaging
+- Integration of CT and MR scans with a three-dimensional technology application of organic chemistry to the preparation of radiopharmaceuticals used in medical imaging

-The Institute occupies more than 400,000 total square feet, comprising its own 12-story building, with satellite facilities in Barnes-Jewish and St. Louis Children's hospitals; the Clinical Sciences Research and East buildings; the Scott Avenue Imaging Center; the Center for Advanced Medicine; the Knight Emergency and Trauma Center; and the South County Siteman Cancer Center.
+The Institute occupies more than 400,000 total square feet and comprises its own 12-story building, with satellite facilities in Barnes-Jewish and St. Louis Children's hospitals; the Clinical Sciences Research and East buildings; the Scott Avenue Imaging Center; the Center for Advanced Medicine; the Knight Emergency and Trauma Center; and the South County Siteman Cancer Center.
 The department provides diagnostic radiology, nuclear medicine and radiation physics services for all hospitals in the Washington University Medical Center, Barnes-Jewish West County and Barnes-Jewish St. Peters hospitals.
-The Institute provides diagnostic radiology for the Washington University Orthopedic and Barnes-Jewish Hospital Outpatient Orthopedic center.
+The Institute also provides diagnostic radiology for the Washington University Orthopedic and Barnes-Jewish Hospital Outpatient Orthopedic center.

-MIR clinical facilities are on the second floor of the Institute (general diagnostic radiology); third floor (neuroradiology); fourth floor (gastrointestinal and genitourinary radiology, and ultrasonography); and the fifth floor (MRI).
+MIR clinical facilities are on several floors of the Institute, with general diagnostic radiology on the second floor; neuroradiology on the third floor; gastrointestinal and genitourinary radiology and ultrasonography on the fourth floor; and MRI on the fifth floor.
 A comprehensive interventional radiology center occupies the eighth floor.
 Nuclear medicine is on the ninth floor of the Barnes-Jewish Hospital West Pavilion.
 Orthopedic imaging and musculoskeletal radiology services are on the sixth floor of the Center for Advanced Medicine.
 The Breast Health Center, on the fifth floor of the Center for Advanced Medicine, is a multidisciplinary facility that provides a full range of breast imaging services and interventional procedures.
-In the north wing of St. Louis Children's Hospital is a complete pediatric radiology facility, offering ultrasound, nuclear medicine, CT and MRI and interventional radiology.
+In the north wing of St. Louis Children's Hospital is a complete pediatric radiology facility, offering ultrasound, nuclear medicine, CT and MRI, and interventional radiology.

 MIR has approximately 200,000 square feet devoted to research, with facilities in the Clinical Sciences Research Building (radiological sciences), in the East Building (electronic radiology), in the Scott Avenue Imaging Center (neurological PET, molecular pharmacology, biomedical MR imaging, optical imaging and cardiovascular imaging), and in the Center for Clinical Imaging Research (a bioimaging facility for basic and translational inpatient and outpatient clinical research).

-While the Department of Radiology does not offer its own degree, some of the department's courses are open to students in the MD and MSTP (MD/PhD) programs.
-Further information about the MD and MSTP degrees can be found in the Degrees & Programs Offered section of this Bulletin.
+Although the Department of Radiology does not offer its own degree, some of the department's courses are open to students in the MD and MSTP (MD/PhD) programs.
+Further information about the MD and MSTP degrees can be found in the Degrees & Programs section of this Bulletin.